-Take a look at some of the videos and articles below.
+Take a look at some videos, articles, and upcoming events.

 Marion Motley, an NFL Hall of Famer from Canton, was one of four men who helped to re-integrate professional football in 1946.
 I am one of the producers of this documentary that sheds light on this achievement a year before Jackie Robinson broke the color barrier in Major League Baseball.